stuffbymax/stuffbymax.github.io/content/_index.md

 Hi there!
 I'm **Martin P/Stuff By max**, a bad developer great at History.
 This website is where I share my projects, experiences, and how you can reach me.

+I want to give you a quick heads-up about the games I’ll be releasing in the future.
+Google is planning to block apps from unverified developers, which may trigger warnings or prevent installation on some devices.

+As an independent developer who values freedom and privacy, I’ve chosen not to go through Google’s verification process.
+This means my games might show warnings, but they are completely safe to install and play.

+I’m committed to keeping my games accessible, free, and respectful of your privacy.

 Feel free to explore:
 - [About Me](/about/)
 - [My Projects](/projects/)